 The decision will be seen as a positive result by longstanding proponents of Wi-Fi technology such as Volkswagen, Renault and the EU’s Commissioner for Transport, Violeta Bulc.
 They have argued that favouring Wi-Fi technology gives Europe the best chance of achieving its goal of a rapid and widespread uptake of CAVs.

 On the other hand, telecoms industry bodies 5GAA and GSMA, as well as other leading automotive manufacturers including Daimler and BMW, have supported long-range cellular technology (including 5G) as their preferred technology standard for CAVs, citing its ability to future-proof Europe’s CAV network and enhance the EU’s reputation as global leader in CAV development and technology.

 The European Council must now approve the Regulation before it can come into force on 31 December 2019.
-A vote was expected to take place in May but on 13 May the Council requested a two month extension to its review period to allow its legal team to consider the issues in further depth before it votes on the matter.
+A vote is expected to take place in the coming weeks but has not yet been timetabled.